annakruff/AnnaK-portfolio/FinalProject_AnnaKolesnikova.md

 I would also include a couple of sketches displaying Pittsburgh MSA strengths and advantages as described for the second part of the story but I thought it would be redundant here because I am going to use the infographics directly from the Brookings Institution's report (see source below) since I do not have access to the original data.
 ## DATA
-Since I am going to bring to the reader’s attention the significant outflow of economically active population from the Pittsburgh Metropolitan Statistical Area (MSA), I will need the raw data directly from [Internal Revenue Service](https://www.irs.gov/statistics/soi-tax-stats-migration-data).
+Since I am going to bring to the reader’s attention the significant outflow of economically active population from the Pittsburgh Metropolitan Statistical Area (MSA), I will need the raw data directly from [The Internal Revenue Service (IRS)](https://www.irs.gov/statistics/soi-tax-stats-migration-data).
 Their website contains last available data on migration flows across the years among the Unites States, including its counties.
 <br/>
 <br/>